HenryMills/r1-connect-demo-phonegap/README.md

 #### setAppName

-The application name associated with emitter.
+The application name associated with this emitter.
 By default, this property is populated with the `CFBundleName` string from the application bundle.
 If you wish to override this property, you must do so before making any tracking calls.

 	R1Emitter.setAppName("Custom application name");